 Squatting every day could be a nightmare for your joints.
 If you are squatting meaningful weights, the stress on the hips, knees and lower back from daily heavy sets is high.
 Unless you are on steroids and have enough time to rest, squatting every day could easily result in an overuse injury.

-3.It’s not good for naturals.
+3.It’s not made for naturals.

 4.It’s not needed for progress.

-That did not prevent him from breaking world records.
-Even with such schedule he needed a hip replacement surgery later in his life.
+The popular powerlifter Ed Coan squatted heavy only once a week.That did not prevent him from breaking world records.
+Even with such a schedule, he needed a hip replacement surgery later in his life.